fmaa23/dynamical_complexity/README.md

 ## Program Structure
 ### Classes
-- `Module` : The class used for constructing each modules within the modular network.
+- `Module` : The class used for constructing each modules within the modular network by inheriting the `iznetwork` class.

 Methods:
     - _set_network_pars_: setting the neurons parameters (a,b,c,d) within a single module
     - _setCurrentWithBackgroundFiring_: setting the background firing for random neurons within a single module